jkilzi/backstage-community-plugins/workspaces/redhat-resource-optimization/README.md

 - [Install as a static plugin for local development](https://github.com/redhat-developer/rhdh-plugins/tree/main/workspaces/orchestrator#install-as-a-static-plugin)

-**Workflow details** : [Here is the link to the workflow](https://github.com/rhdhorchestrator/serverless-workflows/tree/main/workflows/patch-k8s-resource) which is being used for manually applying the recommendation from the redhat-resource-optimization plugin.
+**Workflow details** : [Here is the link to the workflow](https://github.com/rhdhorchestrator/serverless-workflows/tree/main/workflows/patch-k8s-resource) which is being used for manually applying the recommendation from the Resource Optimization plugin.

 ### Option 2: Static plugin - on Vanilla Backstage